danott/www.danott.me/site/books/the-obstacle-is-the-way.md

 ---
-title: The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph
+title: "The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph"
 author: Ryan Holiday
 isbn: 9781591846352
 stars: 5